If you’re applying to McMaster Health Sciences (BHSc), or you’re simply interested in learning more about the program, this guide is for you.

 The data we collected shows that many students from McMaster end up attending medical school.

-University of Toronto’s MD program reports that the majority of their first year MD class previously attended McMaster and that 72% of these students completed a four-year Bachelor’s degree.
+University of Toronto’s MD program reports that most of their 2021 first-year MD students previously attended McMaster (U of T was the runner up), with 58% having completed a 4-year Bachelor’s.

-Of the 205 students who were admitted into McMaster Medical School’s class of 2022, 48 of them completed their undergraduate degree in Health Sciences (and 95 in Science).
+At McMaster Medical School, of the 205 students who were admitted into the class of 2025, 48 of them completed their undergraduate degree in Health Sciences (and 92 in Science).

 The University of Ottawa Medical School does not have a readily available class profile, but you can learn more about their admission requirements by visiting this page.

-Our advice to you when you start Health Sciences is to keep an open mind.
+COACH’S TIP: When you start the McMaster Health Sciences program, try to keep an open mind.
 You may think that you only want to pursue medicine, but over time this could change.
 You might take an elective that sparks a new passion or find another interest you didn’t know you had.
 This is totally normal.

 If you do decide to pursue medicine, work hard and do your research.
 But, don’t get caught up in the idea that you must get into medical school in your third year or fourth year.